Checklist For Buying A Website

 Before you start shopping for a website:

-- Before we get to the main part of this checklist, ask yourself why you want to buy a website.
 Are you buying a website to direct traffic to an existing site, or are you planning on generating income?
 Define your exact reason for buying the website, so you can easier define your terms later on in the buying process.

 - How much are you willing to spend for this kind of website?
 Is it realistic considering what similar websites are selling for?
 Would it make more sense to build a new website, instead of buying one?

-- Hire an escrow service or agent through which you will run the transaction.
-Some services that sell websites offer their own escrow services.
+– Hire an escrow service or agent through which you will run the transaction.
+Some services that sell websites also offer their own escrow services.
 Before you sign up, do a search and find out if sellers or purchasers have had issues with that service.

 Find out everything you can about the website: